Effective Leadership in the Age of AI

 "The purpose of every business is to create a satisfied customer." - Peter F. Drucker

 AI is increasingly taking over the information-processing and coordinating aspects of leadership.
-What remains — and matters more than ever — are the genuinely human elements: judgment, responsibility, trust, purpose, and relationship-building.
+What remains and grows in importance: the genuinely human elements: judgment, responsibility, trust, purpose, and relationship-building.

 The Tasks of Effective Leadership in the Age of AI